NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Third Party Data Sources
 -
 Not easy but it is possible to gather firsthand data that is more up to date than CIAF from internet and other pubic data sources.
 This can be used to validate or supplement CIAF.

+For example; Statistics in Coal production and consumption are not provided in Factbook.
+This seems to me a curious oversite because world electric and steel production is very reliant upon coal.
+Coal usage statistics are available from third party sources and am considering supplementing CIAF data with these third-party data sources.

 Purpose/Hypothesis
 -